AdamNiederer/0xc/README.md

 Alternatively, you can prefix a base-n number with `n:`.
 Hex will automatically remove any of these base hints when converting

 ## Future
-Tests are next.
-Better base inference for hexadecimal numbers is also coming.
+More tests are next.
 If you feel like beating me to it, open a pull request.

 ## License
 GPLv3+